 |Waste from mixed materials collection||65.8||61.4||63.6|

 Separate waste collection by waste type for 2016 takes into account the Regional Authority Decision 2317/2009 and for 2017 (restated) and 2018 takes into account Regional Authority Decision 2218/2016.

 |Paper||Glass||Plastic||Wood||Metals||Organic and green waste|

-Hera’s separate waste collection levels are due to the widespread coverage of its services and to the regulations for categorization as similar-to-municipal waste, that encourage the recovery of materials.
-In all cases, except for glass, Hera is above the national average and for green/organic waste, wood, metals and paper it is above the average for northern Italy.
+Hera’s separate waste collection levels are due to the widespread coverage of its services and to the regulations for categorization as similar-to-municipal waste, that encourage the recovery of material.
+In all cases, except for metal, Hera is above the national average and for all cases, except glass and metal, it is above the average for northern Italy.

-The cost of collecting and disposing of municipal waste is also influenced by the revenues coming from the sale of separately collected and recovered material or the contributions that Conai (the national packaging association) provides to the service manager.
-In 2016, these revenues and contributions were 30% of the direct costs of separate waste collection (including the cost of treating and recovering waste) as described in the “Tracking waste” report.
+The cost of collecting and disposing of municipal waste is also influenced by the revenue coming from the sale of separately collected and recovered material or the contributions that Conai (the national packaging association) provides to the service operator.
+In 2017, these revenues and contributions were 30% of the direct costs of separate waste collection (including the cost of treating and recovering waste) as described in the “Tracking Waste” report.